Ovulation Predictor Kits: Ratings of Sources

 by Ellade Guermandi et al.

 Our AssessmentThis study follows the menstrual cycles of 101 infertile women and compares the ability of basal body temperature (BBT), urine luteinizing hormone (LH) tests and blood tests for progesterone to detect ovulation.
-The standard used for detection of ovulation was transvaginal ultrasound and the urine LH kit used in this study was the Clearplan Ovulation test (now Clearblue).
+The urine LH kit used in this study was the Clearplan Ovulation Test (now Clearblue).
 The LH peak occurred before ovulation as seen by ultrasound in all cases, and 100 percent of the LH peaks occurred within three days of ovulation.
-Following the lowest point of BBT was a poor indicator of ovulation.

 by H.M.
 Behre et al.